shlomtzion1980/payplus-payment-gateway/readme.txt

 == Screenshots ==

 1. The PayPlus Payment page!
-(Example).
+(Example - This page can be edited for design and more!).
 2. Go into Plugins -> Add New Plugin.
 3. Search for PayPlus Payment Gateway in the search line and click install.
 4. After installation click activate.